 So I’m hoping someone can straighten me out here — do I just misunderstand the Destination by Hyatt brand, will this be a luxury hotel that just has strange branding, or is this not a particularly luxurious hotel, but it’s just on an expensive island?

-7Pines Sardinia will be opening in July 2022 as a Destination by Hyatt property.
+7Pines Sardinia, a Destination by Hyatt property, has opened as of August 2022.
 It’s always great to see Hyatt’s footprint expand, given the huge value to be had with the World of Hyatt program.
 Sardinia in the peak of summer can be one of the most expensive destinations in the world, so this could be a great use of points.

 What I can’t figure out is how luxurious this hotel will actually be.
 Will this be a true luxury hotel, or is this more of an upscale hotel in an expensive area?
 I suspect it’s the latter based on the Destination by Hyatt branding, but who knows…